Master of Social Work

 Our master of social work is a 2-year, 56-credit advanced generalist program with many elective options.
 We also offer a 4-semester, 36-credit advanced standing program for students who have earned a Bachelor of Social Work degree from a Council on Social Work Education (CSWE) accredited institution.

 Breaking new ground at Merrimack College, all faculty in the master’s degree in social work are highly trained and educated professionals excited to help develop the future of social work in the Merrimack Valley.
 In addition to being published scholars and leaders in local, regional and national social work agencies and organizations, they also use their expertise and experiences to guide you into the field.
-Program director and licensed social worker Shannon Mokoro co-chairs the CSWE and is an active member of the community with over 20 years of higher education and social work experience.

 Real-World Field Experience